5th worker charged with sex abuse at federal women's prison

 People are also reading…

+The Bureau of Prisons is under increasing scrutiny for myriad crises, many of them exposed by Associated Press reporting, including criminal activity by employees, critically low staffing levels hampering responses to emergencies, crumbling infrastructure, the rapid spread of COVID-19, a failed response to the pandemic and dozens of escapes.

+Deputy Attorney General Lisa Monaco said in a statement that misconduct by bureau staff, "at any level, will not be tolerated, and our efforts to root it out are far from over.”

-Chavez is charged with two counts of abusive sexual contact, which carries a maximum punishment of up to two years in prison.
-Information on his arraignment and a lawyer who could comment on his behalf was not immediately available.
+Chavez, 49, of Manteca, California, is charged with two counts of abusive sexual contact, which carries a maximum punishment of up to two years in prison.
+He will appear before a federal magistrate in Oakland once he is returned to California.
+Officials said they did not know when that would happen.
+Information on a lawyer who could comment on Chavez's behalf was not immediately available.

 Chavez’s indictment comes after the Justice Department and the Bureau of Prisons convened a task force of 18 senior executives to visit Dublin, examine conditions and meet with inmates and staff members.